domfyi/lifeform/README.md

 }*/
 ```

+### Images

+There are three different image attributes.

+If an image is found:

+- `imageURL` provides the url of a matched image.
+- `thumnail` processes that image into a small thumbnail encoded as base64.

+If no image can be found, it will instead return the `parentWithImage` value.
+This is the id of the nearest parent that has an associated image.
+We walk up the tree of life until we find an ancestor with an image and then return this ancestor's id.

+> This is so that a parent image could be used as a 'group placeholder' for this type of life which may be useful in some UX contexts.

 ### Notes

 - Conservative.
 Better no match than an incorrect match.
-- All of the functions that make API calls to external services have rate-limiters attached.
+- All of the functions that make API calls to external services need rate-limiters attached.
 Be careful, we're not cacheing anything and these services will block your IP in a heartbeat.